Neon Genesis Evangelion: Production

 The development of the Neon Genesis Evangelion series ran close to deadlines throughout its production run.
 The initial cuts of the first two episodes were screened at the second Gainax festival in July 1995, only three months before they were aired on television.
-By the thirteenth episode the series began to deviate significantly from the original story, and the initial project was abandoned.
-The number of Angels was reduced to seventeen instead of the original twenty-eight; the writers also changed the story's ending, which had originally described the failure of the Human Instrumentality Project after an Angel attack from the Moon.
+By the thirteenth episode, "Lilliputian Hitcher", the series began to deviate significantly from the original story, and the initial project was abandoned.
+The number of Angels was reduced to seventeen from the original twenty-eight.
+The writers also changed the story's ending, originally describing the failure of the Human Instrumentality Project after an Angel attack from the Moon.
 Not only did the series suffer from scheduling issues, but according to Anno, despite Gainax being the lead studio for the series, the company itself had inadequate materials and staff for the full production of the series.
-Only three staff members from Gainax were working on the series at any given time, and the majority of the series' production was outsourced to Tatsunoko Production.
+Only three staff members from Gainax were working on the series at any given time, and most of the series' production was outsourced to Tatsunoko Production.

-Starting with the sixteenth episode, the show changed drastically, discarding the grand narrative concerning salvation for a narrative focusing on the individual characters.
+Starting with the sixteenth episode, "Splitting of the Breast", the show undergoes a drastic change, discarding the grand narrative concerning salvation for an intricate exploration of the lead characters' psyches.
 This change coincided with Anno's development of an interest in psychology after a friend lent him a book on mental illness.
-This focus culminated in a psychoanalysis of the characters in the two final episodes.
+This focus culminated in the two final episodes filmed from a completely introspective perspective.
 Necessity forced Anno to abandon the script of the twenty-fifth episode to work with a new one.
-These episodes feature heavy use of abstract animation, flashbacks, simple line drawings, photographs and fixed image scenes with voice-over dialogue.
-Some critics speculated that these unconventional animation choices resulted from budget cuts, but Toshio Okada stated that it wasn't only a problem of schedule or budget, since Anno "couldn't decide the ending until the time came.
+These episodes feature heavy use of abstract animation, flashbacks, simple line drawings, photographs, and still image scenes with voice-over dialogue.
+Some critics speculated that these unconventional animation choices resulted from budget cuts, but Toshio Okada stated that it was not only a problem of schedule or budget, since Anno "couldn't decide the ending until the time came.
 That's his style".
-These two episodes sparked controversy and condemnation among fans and critics of the series.
-In 1997, Hideaki Anno and Gainax released two animated feature films, providing another ending for the show, named Death & Rebirth and The End of Evangelion.
+These two episodes sparked controversy and criticism among fans and critics of the series alike.
+In 1997, Hideaki Anno and Gainax thus released two animated feature films, providing another ending for the show, named Death & Rebirth and The End of Evangelion, the latter being a more traditional, narrative-based ending.